 Author contributions.
-JB and IG conceived the study.
-JB, SZ, EJW, IG, and several helpers carried out the field measurements.
-IG analysed the data with input from JB, EJW, and SZ.
-IG prepared the manuscript with contributions from all co-authors.
+J. Boike and I. Grünberg conceived the study.
+J. Boike, S. Zwieback, E. Wilcox, I. Grünberg, and several helpers carried out the field measurements.
+I. Grünberg analysed the data with input from J. Boike, E. Wilcox, and S. Zwieback.
+I. Grünberg prepared the manuscript with contributions from all co-authors.

 Competing interests.
-The authors declare that they have no conflict of interest.
+We declare that no competing interests are present.

 Acknowledgements.
-This contribution was financially supported by Geo.X, the Research Network for Geosciences in Berlin and Potsdam (grant number SO 087 GeoX), and funding from the Helmholtz Association in the framework of MOSES (Modular Observation Solutions for Earth Systems).
+This contribution was financially supported by Geo.X, the Research Network for Geosciences in Berlin and Potsdam (Grant-number: SO 087 GeoX) and by funding from the Helmholtz Association in the framework of MOSES (Modular Observation Solutions for Earth Systems).
 We thank Cory Wallace, Branden Walker, Bill Cable, and Stephan Lange for helping with the data collection in the field.